zoechensj/ds_code_template_and_guides/command_line.md

     2. `mv [test.py](http://test.py) ../test` → move to a new folder called test
 #### 3. `**rm**` delete files, `rm -r [folder]` you can use this to delete a folder
 #### 4. `**which [program]**` tells you where your programm is in the folders listed in the PATH enviroment variable
-#### 5. On mac, to show enviroment variable name, you can do like `echo $HOME` this means that show the variable name HOME’s string value
+#### 5. To show enviroment variable name, you can do like `echo $HOME` this means that show the variable name HOME’s string value